Signposts

 In its Melbourne office, the Salvation Army has a searchable database of “The War Cry” for the years 1889-1896; 1896-1907; and 1910 forward.
 The War Cry edition for the Southern Territories includes information about Western Australia.

-Departmental case records for young people placed in Salvation Army programs by the Department may reside with the Department for Child Protection.
+Departmental case records for young people placed in Salvation Army programs by the Department may reside with the Department of Communities.

 AccessWhile access to records is restricted to protect the privacy of individuals, people are encouraged to enquire.